MAdrian1997/Skoda-Website-Frontend/README.md

-For this project I used HTML, CSS, Javascript, Node.js
+For this project I used HTML, CSS, Javascript, Node.js, Bootstrap